mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 import qualified Text.Megaparsec.Lexer as L
 ```

-We will need two kinds of space-consumers, one that consumes new lines `sc`
+We will need two kinds of space-consumers, one that consumes new lines `scn`
-and one that doesn't `sc'` (actually it only parses spaces and tabs here):
+and one that doesn't `sc` (actually it only parses spaces and tabs here):

 ```haskell
 lineComment :: Parser ()